min2ha/ukwa-site/content/target/37426/index.en.md

   "subject": "EU Referendum"
 }

-# Neehao Magazine: How the decision to remain or leave will affect the British Chinese community

 Neehao Magazine discusses the pros and cons of remaining in the EU for the Chinese people, namely in business.